hellgrenj/simpledash/readme.md

 - tag
 - status

-*..and if you hover the pod you can see the image name*
+*..and if you hover over the pod you can see the image name*

 pods with status Running will have a green background.
 pods with status Failed will have a red background.